Rand Refinery

-Rand Refinery (Pty) Limited is the largest integrated single-site precious metals refining and smelting complex in the world.
-It was established in 1920 to refine gold within South Africa which until that time had been refined in London.
+Rand Refinery (Pty) Limited is the world's largest integrated single-site precious metals refining and smelting complex.
+It was established in 1920 to refine gold within South Africa, which had previously been refined in London.

 History

 It was established in 1920 in Germiston, South Africa, by the Chamber of Mines of South Africa to refine all the gold produced by South Africa's gold mines instead of in London.
 As of 1919, the Bank of England would receive consignments of raw gold from the producers and issue it to individual refineries, refined and then returned to the Bank for sale, and the hope was that after the Rand Refinery was built, the gold industry would still be financed in London and that the refined gold would be sold in the latter.
 On 27 November 1920, Rand Refinery Ltd was registered as a private company, the capital raised from shares of gold mining companies that were members of the Chamber of Mines.
-Building of the facilities commenced in August 1920.
-Low quality ingots would be received from the gold mines and then refined to 99.6% purity and then sold to the South African Reserve Bank for sale around the world on the London and Zurich bullion markets.
+The building of the facilities commenced in August 1920.
+Low-quality ingots would be received from the gold mines and then refined to 99.6% purity and then sold to the South African Reserve Bank for sale around the world on the London and Zurich bullion markets.
 By 1922, the supply of gold to London was almost nonexistent and impacted the two major UK refiners, Johnson Matthey and Rothschild.
+Rand Refinery is one of five companies accredited as Good Delivery Referees by London Bullion Market Association (LBMA).

 Products

-In recent years, Rand Refinery has evolved from a pure refiner of doré to a more rounded company with an emphasis on beneficiation.
-It facilitates a wide range of value-added products including:
+In recent years, Rand Refinery has evolved from a pure refiner of doré to a more rounded company emphasizing beneficiation.
+It facilitates a wide range of value-added products, including: